Saharsh1005/Saharsh1005/README.md

 I love to add intelligence to inanimate objects through code.
 I believe computers are like an extention of our mind and make us super-humans.

-Presently, I am pursuing a Master in Computer Science at the University of Illinois Urbana-Champaign.
+Presently, I am pursuing a Masters in Computer Science at the University of Illinois Urbana-Champaign.
 My current research revolves around 3D scene reconstruction.
 I am fortunate to be advised by Prof. Derek Hoiem and Yuqun for my independent study.
 I am also a proud CS alum of the Manipal Institute of Technology.
 I have worked as an ML Scientist at Onward Assist for a year, developing AI-enabled tools to assist pathologists in slide reporting and diagnostic tasks.
 During my undergraduate, I was advised by Prof. Radhika Kamath and I also worked alongside UNSW Sydney transitional-AI group (advised by Dr. Rohitash Chandra) on tackling issues like weed detection and coral reef mapping.
 I am passionate about leveraging AI to bring societal impact.

 Let's code for good!